Lazytech15/JJC_LOCAL_WEBSITE/MERGE_SUMMARY.md

 - ✅ Clean working tree
 - ✅ Ready for development

-**Your repository is now consolidated with both projects in the main branch!** 🚀
+Your repository is now consolidated with both projects in the main branch

 ---